 If the stems were tied together to dry, cut them loose.

-Over a large bowl, hold the stems a couple at time and make a loose fist around the stem.
-Take your fingers and slide them down the stem stripping the leaves from the stem and collecting them in the bowl.
+Over a large bowl, hold the dried stems a couple at time and make a loose fist around the stem.
+Take your fingers and slide them down the entire stem stripping the leaves and collecting them in the bowl.

 Repeat this step until all the stems have been stripped.